-Cryptohopper shows multiple Technical Analysis every week, click here to read them and get inspired by our analysts!
-Do you want to play frist with technical indicators in a chart to check when a buy signal will be given?
+Cryptohopper shows multiple Technical Analyses every week. click here to read them and get inspired by our analysts!
+Do you first want to play with technical indicators in a chart to check when a buy signal will be given?
 We explain how charting works here.
-Cryptohopper also sends technical analyses by mail, so don't forget to subscribe to our newletter.
+Cryptohopper also sends technical analyses by mail, so don't forget to subscribe to our newsletter.

 Let’s start by designing our own strategy.
 Click on “New Strategy” on the top right corner to get started.

-Naming: On the left-hand side, you have the possibility of giving your strategy a name and description.
-We have named our strategy: "Cryptohopper Example Strategy" and wrote in the description: "An example strategy".
+Naming: On the left-hand side, you can give your strategy a name and description.
+We have named our strategy "Cryptohopper Example Strategy" and wrote in the description, "An example strategy".
 After this step has been completed, click "save".
-If you click on the little green arrow just right of the button Save, two options will popup:
+If you click the green arrow just right of the button Save, two options will pop up:

-Save & close: use this if you would like to save the strategy and close it to continue working on it another time.
-Save as copy: use this if you would like to create a copy of your current strategy.
+Save & close: this will save the strategy and close so you can work on it another time.
+Save as copy: use this to create a copy of your current strategy.

 Image: You can now choose an image for your strategy by clicking on the "select image" button.
 You can either choose a default image or upload your own.
-To upload your own image, you have to select "upload image" and then "upload logo".
-Please make sure that your image has the following size: "600px X 430px".
+To upload your own image, select "upload image" and then "upload logo".
+Make sure that your image is sized 600px X 430px.

 Indicators: It is now time to choose the right indicators for your strategy.
 Technical indicators are chart analysis tools that can help traders enter a position.
 At Cryptohpper, we offer more than 36 customizable indicators.
 To select an indicator, click on Indicators and search for the indicator you desire.
 If you would like to use an indicator to enter a position, make sure the signal is set to "buy".
 If you would like to use the indicator to exit a position, make sure to set the signal to "sell".
 The Strategy Designer supports up to 16 Technical Indicators and/or Candle Patterns.